 This Manual is declared as a control document of the Authority to be used by the Accident Investigators as a procedure and guidance material.
 The Manual should be kept updated on a timely manner in accordance with the guidelines provided by ICAO Annexes, relevant documents and the same received through suggestions from any appropriate authority.
 The Authority will ensure that the investigators engaged in accident and serious incident investigation will use the latest amendment of this Manual distributed to them through a control process of distribution.
-Programme Assistant of Accident Investigation Unit will ensure updating the Manual on timely basis as per the above requirement and distribute the current Manual to the investigators.
+Manager/Aircraft Accident & Incident Investigation will ensure updating the Manual on timely basis as per the above requirement and distribute the current Manual to the investigators.